mjordan/ocr_rest/README.md

 That's it.
 Your server is now ready at http://yourhost/path/to/where/you/cloned/page.
 For example, if you cloned the git repo directly beneath your web root, the server will be at http://yourhost/ocr_rest/page and will accept PUT requests as illustrated above.

-You should adjust settings in config.php, particularly the values in the $config section.
+You should adjust settings in config.php before testing.

 # Limiting Access to your Server